stAGEing

 about me

-Janet Gibson PhD (she/her) is the founder and director of stAGEing.
-Janet delights in her work as a creative care artist and practitioner with elders and people living with dementia, both those who reside in aged care homes and those who live in their own residences.
-Her academic research underpins her practical work: she holds a PhD in theatre and performance studies from Macquarie University, Sydney and publishes widely on dementia, narrative, and performance.
-She is the co-convenor of the Performance Health and Creative Care working group as part of the Australasian Drama Studies Association and one of the co-founders of the Sydney Care Lab, which aims to think differently about care.
-She is also a member of the Arts Health Network NSW and ACT (AHNNA) and sits on the board of a disability services organisation.
+I am the founder and director of stAGEing.
+I delight in my work as a creative care artist and practitioner with elders and people living with dementia, both those who reside in aged care homes and those who live in their own residences.
+My academic research underpins my practical work: I hold a PhD in theatre and performance studies from Macquarie University, Sydney and I publish widely on dementia, narrative, and performance.
+I co-founded the Performance Health and Creative Care working group as part of the Australasian Drama Studies Association and the Sydney Care Lab, which aims to think differently about care.
+I am also a member of the Arts Health Network NSW and ACT (AHNNA) .
+I received an AHNNA mini mentorship in 2024; I was awarded a Randwick City Council Creative Community Grant in 2025 for my project 'Speaking Up, Speaking Out and Speaking Back: Dementia Voices from the Margins (LGBTQI/Disability/ Migrant)'.

-Her work is built on the principles exemplified in Creative Care (Anne Basting) and Care Aesthetics (James Thompson and The Care Lab Manchester).
+My work is built on the principles exemplified in Creative Care (Anne Basting) and Care Aesthetics (James Thompson and The Care Lab Manchester).